stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

   #-}
 ```

-Let's go though the example explaining its syntax (GHC user guide has a very
+Let's go though the example explaining its syntax (the GHC user guide has a
-good description, so I don't see why not to include it here almost
+very good description, so I don't see why not to include it here almost
 verbatim):

 * There may be zero or more rules in a `RULES` pragma, which you may write